immutable/ts-immutable-sdk/README.md

 #### Versioning

+> [!IMPORTANT]
+> While the SDK are on `0.X` releases, interface or breaking changes should bump the minor version, whilst non-breaking changes should bump the patch version.

 When releasing a new version of the SDK, you will need to specify the `Upgrade Type` (either `none`, `patch`, `minor`, or `major`).
 This will determine what the next version of the SDK will be based off the existing [tags in the repo](https://github.com/immutable/ts-immutable-sdk/tags).

 The `Publish to NPM` workflow will update the version in the top level `package.json` and push it back to the `main` branch.